 Camera: With the good quality smartphones cameras today, many nomads don’t have an extra camera with them.
 If you still want to bring one (or earn you money with it), I’m a big fan of my Sony Alpha a5000.
 It’s a compact camera without a mirror, which makes it smaller and lighter.
 But it still takes amazing photos and videos.

 Action Camera: That’s a nice little extra, easy to carry and a great way to document all of your small adventures during your new unconventional lifestyle.
 The classic is, of course, the GoPro Hero 5.
 If you are on a smaller budget and still want to bring a decent quality action cam, go for an Apeman 4K.

-EBook Reader: Although, I LOVE “normal” paperbased books, I have to say that an eBook reader has more advantages when traveling (smaller, lighter, hundreds of books in one).
-The Kindle Paperwhite is my personal favourite.
+EBook Reader: Although, I LOVE “normal” paper-based books, I have to say that an eBook reader has more advantages when traveling (smaller, lighter, hundreds of books in one).
+The Kindle Paperwhite is my personal favorite.

 Headset: Don’t forget to bring reliable headphones.
-Noise cancelling headphones are such a game-changer when you are trying to work from a busy airport or café.
-A good-quality integrated microphone is also essential, since you are very likely going to make tons of calls with your clients, business partners, family and friends.
+Noise-canceling headphones are such a game-changer when you are trying to work from a busy airport or café.
+A good-quality integrated microphone is also essential since you are very likely going to make tons of calls with your clients, business partners, family, and friends.

 Headlamp: Not exactly for work, but great for trekking, hiking, early morning walks to see the sunrise, festivals and so on.

 Charging Cables: Of course, you need to bring all of your little charging cables.
 Test if some electronics have the same ones, e.g. the eBook reader and your smartphone, so you don’t have to bring too many.

 Powerbank: If you want to work from a café or on long train rides, it is always a great idea to bring an external backup battery charger.
 In case your phone’s battery dies, you still get to do a bit of work or listen to music while on the road.